dotkernel/dot-authentication-web/README.md

 Please note the authentication event is triggered on both GET and POST requests.
 You should check in your listeners the request method before taking the appropriate action.

 There is also a post authentication listener at priority -1000 that checks if there are errors and redirects back to the login page.
-If authentication succeeded, it redirect to the after login route or the wanted url.
+If authentication succeeded, it redirects to the after login route or the wanted url.

 You can come with your own listeners to further extend the functionality or even completely rewrite the authentication process.